-Community Builder is an intuitive, convenient tool for customizing your community.
-Community Builder lets you create a community based on a preconfigured template, and then apply branding, edit pages, update your template, and publish changes all from one user-friendly interface.
+Community Builder is an intuitive, convenient tool for creating and customizing your Lightning community.
+Create a Lightning community based on a preconfigured template, and then apply branding, edit pages, update your template, and publish changes all from one user-friendly interface.
+With Lightning communities you can: